My breastfed baby refuses milk from a bottle . . .

 Suzy’s second tip: Stay very calm and relaxed when you offer the bottle.

-Suzy’s third tip: ‘Offer’ the teat at first and let your baby root for it, avoid putting it directly in his mouth as he will just chew it or even gag on it.
+Suzy’s third tip: ‘Offer’ the teat at first and let your baby root for it, avoid putting it directly in his mouth as he will just chew on it or even gag which is unpleasant for him.

-Suzy’s fourth tip: Don’t insist that your baby drinks milk at that moment, he may not be ready or, on the contrary, he may be too hungry to be receptive.
+Suzy’s fourth tip: Don’t insist that your baby drinks milk at that moment, he may not be ready to feed at that moment.

-If your baby is still resisting, Suzy has a 100% success rate to date so contact Suzy and with her guidance, it won’t be long before your baby is mixed feeding or bottle feeding, that choice is always yours and Suzy respects your choices!
+If your baby is still resisting, Suzy has a 100% success rate to date so contact her.
+With her expert guidance, it won’t be long before your baby is mixed feeding or bottle feeding, that choice is always yours and Suzy respects your choices!